Conquering Type 2 Diabetes While Training For a Triathlon

-It’s quite a pain constantly keeping your glucose levels in check and ensuring your glucose levels don’t go too high or too low.
+It’s quite a pain constantly keeping your blood glucose levels in check and ensuring your blood glucose levels don’t go too high or too low.
 It can drive you nuts at times, especially if you like being out most of the time for work and social activities.
 When I think about goals with diabetes, it’s not only about Hba1c at every 90-day checkup.
 I want to expand the way I think about goals a little bit further and ask, “How can I improve my quality of life?
 How can I still indulge my cravings at times for my favorite foods (although not always the healthiest) and still move in the direction that I want to go in?”
 I do what works for me.
 Diabetes is not a one-size-fits-all disease.
 It’s different for everybody; however, it’s the community that brings different people together while highlighting what works for them and what doesn’t.
-Communities like Beyond Type 1, Beyond Type 2, and Nupur Lalvani’s Blue Circle Diabetes Foundation have been of immense help to me.
+Communities like Beyond Type 1, Beyond Type 2 and Nupur Lalvani’s Blue Circle Diabetes Foundation have been of immense help to me.

 How has swimming impacted your diabetes management?

 Swimming has made a world of a difference in my life.
 My parents tried to get me to start swimming when I was very young.
 But I didn’t take to it much then.
 I did learn when I got a little older, thanks to my mom’s persistence.
 I learned to enjoy it and began to swim properly at 27 years old.